The Practical Zero Trust Playbook for 2025

 What Is Zero Trust?

-At its core, Zero Trust is about eliminating implicit trust in networks, applications, and users.
+At its core, Zero Trust eliminates implicit trust in networks, applications, and users.
 Instead of assuming anything inside your system is safe, every digital step — from a login to an API call — must be verified, authenticated, and continuously monitored.

-- Reduce risks by ensuring continuous verification, validation, and monitoring.
+- Reduce risks through continuous verification, validation, and monitoring

-Why Zero Trust Is Essential for Businesses Like IRIS AI
+Why Zero Trust Is Essential for Businesses Like Iris

-- Protecting sensitive customer data in industries like finance, healthcare, and education.
+- Safeguard sensitive data across finance, healthcare, and education sectors

-- Ensuring every request, user, and system interaction is verified and authenticated.
+- Verify and authenticate every request, user, and system interaction

-By embedding Zero Trust into both technology and culture, IRIS AI is pioneering modern cybersecurity measuresthat scale with evolving threats.
+By embedding Zero Trust into both technology and company culture, Iris is redefining AI-powered cybersecurity for the modern enterprise.

 Zero Trust as a Mindset Shift